confluentinc/operator-earlyaccess/hybrid/multi-region-clusters/networking-GKE-README.md

 ```

 ## Validate networking setup

+!!!
+Old Documentation - see top of page !!!

 You'll validate that the networking is set up correctly by pinging across regions on the local
 Kubernetes network.